 What difference is there between Mastrant Classic ropes (P, Q, S, C, R) and Mastrant-M?
 The difference stands in parameters.
-Ropes from Classic product line are the basic ropes optimized for good price to performance ratio, whereas type M have approximately doubled strength and simultaneously half the stretch compared to type Classic.
-They are also lighter because the rope core is made from high strength Dyneema® fibres.
+Ropes from the Classic product line are the basic ropes optimized for a good price to performance ratio, whereas type M has approximately doubled strength and simultaneously half the stretch compared to type Classic.
+They are also lighter because the rope core is made from high-strength Dyneema® fibers.

-When I am looking at Dyneema ropes for maritime use, the strength eg. with 10 mm Dyneema is well over 10.000 kg, but your Mastrant M rope with similar diameter has "only" 3850 kg strength, even the core material is the same.
+When I am looking at Dyneema ropes for maritime use, the strength eg. with 10 mm Dyneema is well over 10.000 kg, but your Mastrant M rope with a similar diameter has "only" 3850 kg strength, even the core material is the same.
 Can you explain why?
+There may be several reasons for this difference.
+The first is that in Mastrant-M ropes, HMPE fibers form only the core.
+The braid (and any intermediate braid) is made of Polyester fibers, which have lower strength (but other necessary properties for which they are used).
+The reason may also be the methodology of measuring strength.
 Our declared breaking strength of ropes is strength really measured – each production series.
-It must be always 3% or more higher than in our specification.
-There on the market is also another approach – the theoretical BS calculated based on specification of Dyneema fiber and number of fibers (diameter).
+It must be always 3% or higher than in our specification.
+There on the market is also another approach – the theoretical BS calculated based on the specification of Dyneema fiber and number of fibers (diameter).
 This theoretical strength is always much higher.

 What difference is there between Mastrant ropes and Kevlar ropes?
-Kevlar, like Dyneema®, uses high strength fibres.
-While Kevlar is made from aramid the Dyneema® is made from special sort of PET.
-Kevlar is not UV resistant and its fibres tend to break when bending over a small radius.
+Kevlar, like Dyneema®, uses high-strength fibers.
+While Kevlar is made from aramid the Dyneema® is made from a special sort of PET.
+Kevlar is not UV resistant and its fibers tend to break when bending over a small radius.

 What makes Mastrant-M better rope for tower guys than pure Dyneema rope made for maritime use?
 This question needs more answers: